Oktalon-Szoradi/wwa-xblock/README.md

 ## XBlock Documentation
 https://edx.readthedocs.io/projects/xblock-tutorial/en/latest/getting_started/index.html

-## Information!
+## Info
-The work I've done is in `wwacodingenvxblock/wwacodingenvxblock/static/`
-There are also other folders:
-- var
-- venv
-- xblock-sdk

-Check the XBlock Documentation for more information on those.
-`venv` and `xblock-sdk` contain `.gitignore` files, so they are not included in the repository.
-`var` seems to just contain logs or something, I've decided to also gitignore it.

-Also check out `HowToStartThing.txt`...
+`wwacodingenvxblock/wwacodingenvxblock/static/` contains
+the HTML, CSS, and JS.

 ## How to Start
-That lil text file is meh now.
+That lil text file (`HowToStartThing.txt`) is meh now.
 I think I finally figured out how to do it now:
 (You should be on a Linux distro!)
 (Assuming you have all the dependencies, like Python 3.8)